thearn/pandemic/readme.md

 This indicates a peak infection rate of over half the total population under consideration, around time `t = 28 (days)`.

 Now, allowing for dynamic optimization representing social distancing implementation, let's optimize the scenario with respect to `sigma(t)` in order to flatten the infection curve below 15% of the population total at peak.
 Specifically, let's aim to find (in some sense) the least amount of mitigation necessary to reach this target.
 To do this, we can minimize the sum of the square of the mitigation vector `sigma(t)`.
+We also specify that mitigation must begin only after `t=20.0`, to study the effect of lagging the mitigation policy.

 Following this, we get the formulation:

     Minimize:
         - Sum of `sigma(t)^2`